xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Partial_Differential_Equations.pdf">
-                <strong>Partial Differential Equations:</strong> An examination of equations involving partial derivatives and their applications in physics and engineering.
+                <strong>Partial Differential Equations:</strong> An examination of equations involving partial derivatives, fourier series & transform, solution of differential equations as infinite series, convergence criteria.
+Laplace's Equation in rectangular and polar coordinates, wave and heat equations with initial profiles.
+Dirichlet and Neumann boundary conditions and their applications in physics and engineering.
             </a>
         </td>
         <td style="width: 20%;">